Daniel-KM/Omeka-S-module-Contribute/README.md

 > are available on [GitLab], which seems to respect users and privacy better
 > than the previous repository.__

-[Contribute] is a module for [Omeka S] that allows visitors to edit, complete or translate metadata of the resources without access to the admin board.
+[Contribute] is a module for [Omeka S] that allows visitors to add, edit, complete or translate metadata of the resources without access to the admin board.

 Access to the contribute and to the edit page may be controlled by a token, that you can send to your users, or to users only (in particular guest users), or to